jordiwave/CodeBlocks_Unofficial_Testing/Readme_Build_MacOS_by_Makefile.txt

-    10) If you run the ./codeblocks_build.sh of configured C::B with the "--prefix=$PWD/src/devel31" option then run the following to test the C::B you built: cd $PWD/src/devel31/bin codeblocks
+    10) If you run the ./codeblocks_build.sh of configured C::B with the "--prefix=$PWD/src/devel31" option then run the following to test the C::B you built: cd $PWD/src/devel31/bin
+            ./codeblocks

     11) Run the following script to bundle the files:
             ./bundle.sh

-    12) Create the DMG file
-            create-dmg CodeBlocks-Installer.dmg CodeBlocks.app
+    12) Create the DMG file via one of the following two options: create-dmg CodeBlocks-Installer.dmg CodeBlocks.app ./CB_create_dmg.sh
+        NOTE: If you use the ./CB_create_dmg.sh then when you run the DMG file you will be presented with the standard C::B MAC installer drag and drop dialog.

 Additional Notes/Info:
 - - - - - - - - - - - -